-DANEMARK ET TURQUIE
+NORVÈGE ET TURQUIE

-Traité de conciliation, de règlement judiciaire et d'arbitrage.
-Signé à Genève, le 8 mars 1932.
+Traité de conciliation, de règlement judiciaire et d'arbitrage, avec déclaration.
+Signé à Ankara, le 16 janvier 1933.

-DENMARK AND TURKEY
+NORWAY AND TURKEY

-Treaty of Conciliation, Judicial Settlement and Arbitration.
-Signed at Geneva, March 8, 1932.
+Treaty of Conciliation, Judicial Settlement and Arbitration, with Declaration.
+Signed at Ankara, January 16th, 1933.

-Traduction. - Translation.
+1 Traduction. - Translation.

-No. 3310. - TREATY 2 OF CONCILIATION, JUDICIAL SETTLEMENT AND ARBITRATION BETWEEN DENMARK AND TURKEY.
-SIGNED AT GENEVA, MARCH 8, 1932.
+No. 3710. - TREATY 2 OF CONCILIATION, JUDICIAL SETTLEMENT AND ARBITRATION BETWEEN NORWAY AND TURKEY.
+SIGNED AT ANKARA, JANUARY 16TH, 1933.

-French official text communicated by the Permanent Delegate of Denmark accredited to the League of Nations.
-The registration of this Treaty took place December 28, 1933.
+French official text communicated by the Permanent Delegate of Norway to the League of Nations.
+The registration of this Treaty took place August 13th, 1935.

-HIS MAJESTY THE KING OF DENMARK AND ICELAND and HIS EXCELLENCY THE PRESIDENT OF THE TURKISH REPUBLIC, being desirous of strengthening the ties of friendship which exist between Denmark and Turkey, and settling, in accordance with the highest principles of international public law, any disputes which may arise between the two countries, have resolved to conclude a Treaty for this purpose, and have appointed as their Plenipotentiaries:
+HIS MAJESTY THE KING OF NORWAY and

+THE PRESIDENT OF THE TURKISH REPUBLIC,

+Being desirous of strengthening the ties of friendship which exist between Norway and Turkey and of settling in accordance with the highest principles of international public law any disputes which may arise between the two countries, have resolved to conclude a Treaty for this purpose and have appointed as their Plenipotentiaries:

-HIS MAJESTY THE KING OF DENMARK AND ICELAND:
+HIS MAJESTY THE KING OF NORWAY: